istio/istio.io/content/zh/docs/ops/common-problems/injection/index.md

 deployment.extensions "istio-sidecar-injector" patched
 {{< /text >}}

-### deployment 状态中出现 `no such hosts` 或 `no endpoints available`{#no-such-hosts-or-no-endpoints-available-errors-in-deployment-status}
+### `no such hosts` or `no endpoints available` errors in deployment status

-注入是失效关闭的（fail-close）。如果 `istio-sidecar-injector` pod 尚未准备就绪，则无法创建 pod。在这种情况下，则会出现 `no endpoints available`。
+Injection is fail-close.
+If the `istio-sidecar-injector` pod is not ready, pods cannot be created.
+In such cases you’ll see an error about `no endpoints available`.

 {{< text plain >}}
 Internal error occurred: failed calling admission webhook "istio-sidecar-injector.istio.io": \